-When the magistrates heard that news–these men were Roman citizens!–they panicked.
-Rome demanded that the citizens of this empire be treated according to Roman law.
+When the magistrates heard they were Roman citizens, they panicked.
+Rome demanded that throughout the Empire their citizens be treated according to Roman law.
 Citizens had rights others did not.

 The magistrates could be in big trouble and knew it.

 They hurried down to the prison and apologized to the missionaries.
 They begged them to please leave and not cause any further trouble.

 Paul could have insisted on his rights and put the screws to these lackeys.
 However, he agreed to allow these officials to escort him and Silas out of town.
 Their presence would also protect them from any random mob action left over from the evening before.